dtomc/MissingData/README.md

 ### Missing Data Technique:  Maximum Likelihood

 Approach for handling missing data: Unlike the previous techniques described, this approach does not aim to make a complete dataset for the analysis.
-Instead, this model based approach...
+The idea for this technique is that to use the incomplete dataset and apply the EM algorithm, in order to arrive at a mean vector and covariance matrix, which describes the parameters of the distribution of where the data came from.
+To reiterate, the goal here is NOT to impute or arrive at a complete dataser, rather it is to estimate the mean directly.